 Naming the Destination

-Every off-centered position has a destination: the Harmony at the intersection of its capacity and domain.
+Every off-centered position has a destination: the harmony at the intersection of its capacity and domain.
 “The Exile in the Mist” names two paths — Bridging (to restore Bond) and Clarifying (to restore Mental) — and one destination: Identity, the Weaver at the Vista.
-The Guardsman in the Tundra needs Opening and Sensing, and the destination is Empathy, the Innkeeper in the Spring.
+The Gatekeeper in the Tundra needs Allowing and Sensing, and the destination is Empathy, the Fisher in the Spring.
 The Statue in the Village needs only Thawing; the Village is already home, and the destination is Voice, the Dancer in the Village.

 Naming the destination matters.
 A person needs to see where they are going before engaging with how to get there.